In This Article

 #5: Replacement or Relocation of Doors

 We’ve already covered how hacking is not something you can do without an HDB permit to avoid structural damage.
-So installing doors in walls of reinforced concrete is certainly not possible either.
-However, this does not mean that you cannot replace your doors without a permit either.
+So installing doors in walls of reinforced concrete is certainly not possible.
+However, this does not mean that you cannot replace your doors without a permit.

 #6: Air-Conditioning Installation

 For air-conditioning installation, you will need to approach a BCA-trained technician.
 But before this, you will also need to check the electric load your main switch carries.
-This will determine the kind of air-conditioning unit your power board can handle to prevent an overload.
-Once you have your unit installed, you have to submit your installation report to HDB.
+This will determine the kind of air-conditioning unit your power board can handle without having to worry about an overload.
+Once you have your unit installed, submit your installation report to HDB.

 #7: Redesigning Staircases

-Not every HDB home might have a built-in staircase, but in case you do, it’s helpful to know what you can and cannot do with it.
+Not every HDB home might have a built-in staircase, but in case yours does, you should know what you can and cannot do with it.
 For resale executive maisonettes, you might want to change the HDB-provided railings to something more inclined towards your style.

 Renovation Work That Doesn’t Require an HDB Permit

-Now that you know the many areas that require special permissions, let’s look at changes you can make without involving the HDB.
+Now that you know the many areas that require special permissions, let’s look at changes you can make without involving a renovation permit.

 Since making superficial DIY changes does not compromise the structural integrity of your home, they can be done without an HDB permit.
 These changes would include mild drilling to hang up artwork or decor, shelving and simple lighting fixtures.